husky-parul/ChRIS-E2E/README.md

 ```

 ## Before you run
 In order to run this script, a version of the ChRIS Ultron Backend, Pfioh, and Pman must be in your working directory.
-If you plan to make changes to these repos, you should fork them and clone your forks in ChRIS-E2E's working directory.
+If you plan to make changes to these repos, you should fork and clone the repos into the same directory as ChRIS-E2E.
 If you don't have a fork of these repos, you can clone them from the following repos with these commands:
 ```shell
  git clone https://github.com/FNNDSC/pman.git
  git clone https://github.com/FNNDSC/pfioh.git